matloff/fasteR/README.md

 ### Please note again:

 * You will just be using R from the command line here.
 Most tutorials, say the excellent one by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), start with RStudio.
 It is a very attractive, powerful IDE.
 But even the R-Ladies tutorial laments that RStudio can be "overwhelming."
 Here we stick to the R command line, and focus on data analysis, not advanced tools.
-At some point in your evolution as a programmer, you'll need to start using either an IDE or external text editor; this will be discussed in a later lesson, but for now, we'll take the fastest possible road to getting you skilled at R -- the command line.
+At some point in your evolution as a programmer, you'll need to start using either an IDE or external text editor (I use Vim); this will be discussed in a later lesson, but for now, we'll take the fastest possible road to getting you skilled at R -- the command line.

 * Nonpassive learning is absolutely key!
 So even if the output of an R